-The Integrated AAA App is a unique solution which digitally links the three government frontline health workers in each village.
-These are the ANM (a nurse-midwife), the ASHA (community mobiliser) and the anganwadi worker (overseer of nutrition in pregnant and lactating women, and pre-school children) - they are together referred as the AAA.
+The Integrated AAA App is a unique solution which digitally links the three government frontline health workers (FLWs) in each village.
+These are the ANM (a nurse-midwife), the ASHA (community mobilizer) and the anganwadi worker (overseer of nutrition in pregnant and lactating women, and pre-school children) - they are together referred to as the AAA.

-The app enables the AAA to utilise a common database, carry out their routine tasks with ease and maintain integrity of data.
+The app enables the AAA to utilize a common database, carry out their routine tasks with ease and maintain integrity of data.
 It also generates essential government reports, provides an online supervision dashboard and enables referrals.
-While some technology solutions for frontline workers exist, none bring them together.
+While some technology solutions for frontline workers exist, none bring all three together.

 Through all this, the workers can focus on their primary responsibility of delivering care, aided by data.
 The app has significantly improved the identification of critical beneficiaries through the use of service delivery data.
 The app provides health workers with important information regarding different services while registering a beneficiary.
 It depicts summary data to supplement line-list data, to support data-based decision making.

 granular data points captured from pregnancy to childhood

 increased incentives earned by ASHAs with more services

 more women registered for free ration at anganwadi centers

 Figures are based on estimates using publicly available sources, and from Antara Foundation’s monitoring system in Rajasthan

 A collaborative data-sharing and problem-solving platform that brings the three frontline workers in each village together

 frontline workers trained